yifeng-qiu/golang-cheat-sheet/README.md

 ### Slices

-Slices are references to complete or partial arrays.
+- Slices are references to complete or partial arrays.

-A slide is declared by var identifier[] type.
+- A slice is declared by var identifier[] type.

-The length of a slice is the number of elements it contains.
+- The length of a slice is the number of elements it contains.

-The capacity of a slice is the number of elements in the underlying array, counting from the first element in the slice.
+- The capacity of a slice is the number of elements in the underlying array. counting from the first element in the slice.

-The length and capacity of a slice s can be obtained using the expressions len(s) and cap(s).
+- The length and capacity of a slice s can be obtained using the expressions len(s) and cap(s).

 ```go
 var a []int  // declare a slice - similar to an array, but length is 0 and values are nil
 var a = []int {1, 2, 3, 4}   // declare and initialize a slice (backed by the array given implicitly)